ryancerf/scrapy-sqlitem/README.md

 Other Methods of sqlitem
 ========

+###sqlitem.table

+* returns the sqlalchemy core table that corresponds to that item.

 ###sqlitem.null_required_fields

 * returns a set of the database key names that are are marked not nullable